virginiac32/full-stack-project/docs/production_README.md

 ## Minimum Viable Product

+The Genius Clone will be an app that provides music lyrics, poems, and speeches with annotations.
+Users are allowed to upload their own tracks and annotate/comment the tracks.

 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling: